 The constant movement of waves and tides inevitably washes land away.
-The strong roots of these trees hold the sediment in and prevent it from scattering.
-What’s more, as mud is deposited on the seaward side of the forests, mangrove propagules grow and develop into new trees allowing the land to extend towards the sea.
+The strong roots of these trees hold the sediment in place and prevent it from being washed away.
+What’s more, as mud is deposited on the seaward side of the forests, mangrove propagules grow and develop into new trees.
+In this way, they allow the land to extend towards the sea.

-The 2004 tsunami rang the alarm bell for mangrove conservation in the tropics and subtropics.
-Economists and ecologists worked together to come to the conclusion that the actual benefits of mangrove forests as coastal protectors are more valued than other uses.
+As a matter of fact, the 2004 tsunami rang the alarm bell for mangrove conservation in the tropics and subtropics.
+Economists and ecologists worked together and concluded that the actual benefits of mangrove forests as coastal protectors are more valued than other uses.

 Also, mangrove forests are important nursery sites for marine organisms to develop.
-Thus, these marshes support fisheries and crustacean catches.
-On the Caribbean Islands where mangroves have been destroyed by pollution and land reclamation by approximately 1.7%/year, fisheries have also decreased at the same rate.
+In this way, these marshes support fisheries and crustacean catches.
+As an example, on the Caribbean Islands, mangroves have been destroyed by pollution and land reclamation by approximately 1.7%/year.
+Consequently, fisheries have also decreased at the same rate.

-Mangrove trees are located on the delicate border between the land and the sea.
+Mangrove trees are typically located on the delicate border between the land and the sea.
 This strategical position acts as a food center for a wide variety of organisms.
 Juvenile creatures that develop in the swamps get their food through the ebb and flow of seawater that carry along planktons and nutrients.

 One of the most important benefits of mangrove forests to islands is undeniably their protective cover.
 Mangrove forests form a protective belt around islands and shield them from the impacts of violent waves and storm surges.
 With changes in the weather happening globally, the intensity of cyclones is expected to increase in the future.
 Sea level is also rising every year, with an estimated rise of up to 0.98 m by 2100 .
-Remote islands are especially at risk of threatening cyclones and sea level rise.
+Remote islands are especially at risk of threatening cyclones and sea-level rise.